kaddkaka/pawk/README.md

 ## BEGIN and END
 BEGIN and END statements are performe when processing the first and last record respectively.
 They to *NOT* occur before or after processing records.
-This is to avoid surprises and technical difficulties of running the pawk script with a record loaded.
+This is to avoid surprises and technical difficulties of running the prawk script with a record loaded.
 Therefore, you might want to specify BEGIN clauses in the beginning of your program and END clauses at the end of your program.